Civil Investigations

 • Fraud cases: This is for finding the truth about assets, company funds, insurance fraud, workers’ compensation matters, etc.

-• Child custody cases: This involves finding things that can impact such cases such as mistreatment of a child, abuse cases, parental neglect, etc.
+• Child custody cases: This involves finding things that can impact such cases as mistreatment of a child, abuse cases, parental neglect, etc.

 The process of a civil investigation

 The first step in any civil investigation is the meeting between the investigator and the lawyer or the person who wants to conduct the investigation.
-The civil investigator is given all relevant information pertaining to the case and any additional information that is needed for the case.
+The civil investigator is given all relevant information about the case and any additional information that is needed for the case.
 At this stage, the investigator and the client might discuss the investigator’s fee and the budget for the case.

 The importance of civil investigations